codeforamerica/uswds/README.md

-# Code for America, U.S. Web Design System theme (USWDS)
+# Code for America, U.S. Web Design System (USWDS) theme

 This theme replaces the <a href="https://github.com/codeforamerica/honeycrisp-gem" target="_blank" rel="noindex noopener nofollow">Honeycrisp Ruby gem</a> but preserves the style and design.
-The theme uses “design tokens” from the <a href="http://honeycrisp.herokuapp.com/cfa/styleguide" target="_blank" rel="noindex noopener nofollow">Honeycrisp design system</a> to make the USWDS look similar to Honeycrisp.
+The theme uses “design tokens” from the Honeycrisp Design System to make the USWDS look similar to Honeycrisp.
 Full documentation on using the theme can be referenced on the <a href="https://codeforamerica.github.io/uswds" target="_blank" rel="noindex noopener nofollow">corresponding documentation site</a>.

 ## Usage